Plans from $29 · One-time payment · No subscription See Pricing

 • Full escalation path: DOI complaint, small claims, unfair practices notice

-Answer a few questions about your situation.
-Get a full, personalized claim package ready to send.
+Answer a handful of questions about your situation.
+Out comes a personalized claim package that's ready to send.

 STEP 01